eruption-project/eruption/README.md

 ## Eruption <a name="eruption"></a>

-A Linux user-mode driver for the ROCCAT Vulcan 100/12x series keyboards.
+A Linux user-mode driver for input devices with LED lighting support.
-Support for other hardware devices is planned and will be included in future releases.
-Please see [TODO.md](./TODO.md) and [CHANGES.md](./CHANGES.md) for further information.

 [![Eruption Video](https://img.youtube.com/vi/ig_71zg14nQ/0.jpg)](https://www.youtube.com/watch?v=ig_71zg14nQ)

 ### __TL;DR__ what you absolutely need to know

+#### ROCCAT Vulcan 100/12x series keyboard:

 - The default `MODIFIER` key is the **`FN`** key.
 Use it to switch slots (with `F1-F4`) or access macros (`M1-M6`).
 - Use the `FN` key too to access special keys/media functions (`F5`-`F12`)